ElektroStudios/Fast-Image-Viewer/README.md

 ## 💡 Motivation

-I decided to develop this application because I was sick of the consecutive freezes and stuttering in my everyday image viewer while navigating through thousands of wallpapers, and I couldn't find any free or paid alternative on the market that allowed me to pre-load a specific number of images into cache for instant viewing.
+I decided to develop this application because I was sick of the consecutive freezes and stuttering in my everyday image viewer while navigating through thousands of wallpapers, and I couldn't find any free or paid alternative on the market that allowed me to pre-load a specific number of images into my available RAM for instant viewing.

 Is **FIV** officially the fastest image viewer in the world?
 Maybe.